Bosnia & Herzegovina

 Supplementary Project

 Fulbright English Teaching Assistant responsibilities should be no more than 20 hours per week.
 In the remaining time, Fulbright ETAs are expected to engage in other activities.
-This varies and Fulbright ETAs are encouraged to discuss options and limitations with the Embassy.
+The types of activities vary, and Fulbright ETAs are encouraged to discuss options and limitations with the United States Embassy.
 Activities may include pursuing a course of study, conducting research into topics or issues relevant to the region, engaging in specific volunteer activities, or a combination of these.
-In all cases, the primary activity of the Fulbright ETAs is to provide native language assistance to the host local institution.
-Through the Fulbright ETA Program, foreign teachers and students develop English communication skills they need to participate in the global economy and to improve their access to diverse perspectives on a broad variety of issues.
+In all cases, the primary activity of the Fulbright ETAs is to provide native language assistance to the local host institution.
+Through the Fulbright ETA Program, foreign teachers and students develop English communication skills needed to participate in the global economy and to improve their access to diverse perspectives on a broad variety of issues.

 Housing Arrangements

-Host institutions delegate a point of contact to assist ETAs in identifying housing arrangements.
+Housing arrangements are not provided.
+Host institutions generally designate a point of contact to assist Fulbright ETAs with logistics, including identifying housing arrangements.

 Dependents